Infographic Of The Day: What Countries Have Outlawed Abortion?

 Here to highlight the protean legal status of abortion around the world is an interactive map from the Center for Reproductive Rights.
 The World’s Abortion Laws 2011 color-codes countries by the relative progressiveness of their abortion policies (green is more progressive; red is less progressive).
 From there, you can zoom in on the particulars of each nation’s federal mandates.

 There are a few surprises.
-To wit: The U.K. isn’t as liberal as you’d think; abortion is illegal in Ireland except to save a woman’s life.
-In other instances, countries consider factors that aren’t even discussed in the United States, such as a spouse’s consent (egs., Saudi Arabia and Indonesia); a woman’s age and economic status (Finland); and her mental health (Colombia).
+To wit: Parts of Europe aren’t as liberal as you’d think; abortion is illegal in Ireland except to save a woman’s life.
+In other instances, countries consider factors that aren’t even discussed in the United States, such as a spouse’s consent (e.g., Saudi Arabia and Indonesia); a woman’s age and economic status (Finland); and her mental health (Colombia).
 In nations like Chile and El Salvador, abortion is considered a crime–even in cases where a woman’s life is at stake.

 It’s too bad that the chart doesn’t include historical data, because the really intriguing point is that the world is, on the whole, easing abortion restrictions.
 According to the Center for Reproductive Rights: